stipple-effect/api/README.md

-# Stipple Effect API
+# Stipple Effect API specification

-This is the scripting API (application programming interface) for Stipple Effect.
-It covers all the extensions made to the [DeltaScript base language](https://github.com/jbunke/deltascript) for scripting in Stipple Effect.
+This is the API (application programming interface) specification for scripting in *Stipple Effect*.
+It covers all the extensions made to the [DeltaScript base language](https://github.com/jbunke/deltascript) for scripting in *Stipple Effect*.

-For a more general overview of scripting in Stipple Effect, please visit [the documentation](../docs/scripting.md).
+For a general overview of scripting, please visit [the documentation](../docs/scripting.md).

 ### Content
 * Namespaces